vetsuisse-unibe/NGS-course-docs/dataFormat.md

 Several tools exist that can remove the adapters and filter low quality base.
 Examples include trimmomatic,fastx cutadapt, sickle etc. Here we will use fastp to remove the adapters and low quality bases.
 The fastp manual is available here https://github.com/OpenGene/fastp

-Create the bash script in VS code and save it in the dataPreprocess dir to run fastp with the fastq files in the following manner
+n VS Code, create and save a bash script named fastp_clean.sh to clean the fastq files as follows:

 ```
 #!/bin/bash